Breastfeeding is something that all new mothers will be familiar with.

-The first 2 weeks were terrible.
+The first 8 or 9 weeks were terrible.
 My milk wasn’t up to standard so Baby Button was combination fed – using both a bottle of formula and breast milk so he got the goodness his growing little body needed.
-I remember a brief crash course in feeding by the nurse who was looking after me in recovery, post-caesarean..
+I remember a very brief, drug hazed crash course in feeding by the nurse who was looking after me in recovery, post-caesarean..
 She pulled at my nipples causing them to leak, reassuring me I actually did have milk in there (my boobs haven’t changed in firmness, so I was convinced I hadn’t produced any milk) but after that?
 I was on my own.

 So, I learned a few things.
 I have a few blog posts lined up with some great advice and experiences from other Mums to share, but today?
 Today we focus on what nobody told me about breastfeeding in the first place.

 Your boobs may not change shape or texture..